 Holtorf Medical Group

 It is estimated that 10% of the U.S. population has some form of a vitamin deficiency.
 Failing to obtain the necessary nutrients your body needs can lead to a variety of health problems including fatigue, brain fog, skin problems, high blood pressure, and osteoporosis.

 Below we outline some of the most common nutrient deficiencies, symptoms of each deficiency, and how to combat them:

-Magnesium is one of the busiest minerals in the body as it is involved in over 300 biochemical actions throughout the body, affecting activity ranging from muscle contraction to neurotransmitter regulation.
+Magnesium is one of the busiest minerals in the body as it is involved in over 300 biochemical actions, affecting activity ranging from muscle contraction to neurotransmitter regulation.
 As the body uses magnesium during such bodily processes, levels of this essential mineral can quickly deplete.
 Sadly, because of multiple factors, magnesium deficiency is a common problem with reports estimating that nearly half of all Americans do not get enough daily.

 Depending on the severity of the deficiency, individuals who lack magnesium can suffer from a wide range of symptoms at varying degrees of intensity.
 Some of the most common symptoms of magnesium deficiency include: muscle cramps, difficulty sleeping, stress or anxiety, high blood pressure, low energy or fatigue, weakness, migraines and headaches, and osteoporosis.

 However, for a variety of reasons, it is difficult for the body to absorb magnesium through food.
 Therefore, there are other methods of obtaining magnesium such as supplementation and topical topically with a cream or oil.